rbuchberger/jekyll_picture_tag/notes/readme.md

 #### path/to/img.jpg

 Specify an image relative to the `picture[src]` setting in _config.yml.
+??
 Any file type supported by Minimagick is allowed.

 #### source_key: path/to/alt/img.jpg

-Optionally specify an alternate image for a pictue source.
+Optionally specify an alternate image for a picture source.
 Enjoy your art direction!

 #### attributes